-Most dental assistants are employed in private practice dental offices.
-Some are employed by community health agencies, hospital clinics, dental insurance companies, dental and denture labs and dental supply companies.
+Most dental assistants work in private practices.
+Some work for community health agencies or hospital clinics.
+Others work for dental insurance companies, dental and denture labs, and dental supply companies.

-- trends and events affecting overall employment (especially in the Health Care and Social Assistance industry)
+- trends and events that affect overall employment (especially in the Health Care and Social Assistance industry)

 - location in Alberta

 - employment turnover (work opportunities that come up when people leave existing positions)

 - occupational growth (work opportunities that come up when new positions are created)

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.

 In Alberta, the 3411: Dental assistants occupational group is expected to have an above-average annual growth of 3.3% from 2019 to 2023.
 In addition to job openings created by employment turnover, 188 new positions are forecasted to be created within this occupational group each year.